-12 of History and Myth).
+History and Myth).
 Poverty skyrocketed as price controls were lifted and inefficient factories went bankrupt or stopped paying wages.
-Meanwhile, large portions of the economy were privatized in corrupt deals that favored politically connected oligarchs (see p.
-13 of History and Myth).
+Meanwhile, large portions of the economy were privatized in corrupt deals that favored politically connected oligarchs (see History and Myth).
 After several years of a large deficit, the Russian government defaulted in 1998, resulting in further hardship for the population.
 Only with the rise of oil prices in the next decade did the Russian economy begin to grow.
 The return to economic growth resulted in rising living standards and the emergence of a middle class for the first time in Russia.

 Economic growth was briefly interrupted by the 2008-09 global financial crisis but resumed in 2010.
-GDP reached \$2.3 trillion in 2013 before declining sharply because of low oil prices and sanctions imposed on Russia after it annexed Crimea in 2014 (see p.
-14 of History and Myth).
-After the economy stabilized, GDP grew from 2017-19, before falling in 2020, largely due to the COVID-19 pandemic (see p.
-6 of Sustenance and Health).
+GDP reached \$2.3 trillion in 2013 before declining sharply because of low oil prices and sanctions imposed on Russia after it annexed Crimea in 2014 (see History and Myth).
+After the economy stabilized, GDP grew from 2017-19, before falling in 2020, largely due to the COVID-19 pandemic (see Sustenance and Health).

 Today, the economy faces many challenges.
-Russia's annexation of Crimea and meddling in the Syrian Civil War and the 2016 US presidential election caused the US and European nations to tighten sanctions (see p.
-12 of Political and Social Relations).
+Russia's annexation of Crimea and meddling in the Syrian Civil War and the 2016 US presidential election caused the US and European nations to tighten sanctions (see Political and Social Relations).
 These restrictions on individuals and businesses in strategic industries like oil, natural gas, and defense have hindered the economy.
 Widespread corruption also continues to have a negative effect on growth and economic development.

 Despite these and other issues, in 2021, many economists were optimistic about prospects for improvement.
-These forecasts for growth changed when Russia invaded Ukraine in February 2022 (see p.
-15 of History and Myth).
-Despite Western sanctions, the Russian economy held up much better than expected in 2022: real GDP contracted by just -3.4%.
-However, the outlook is challenging.
-Economists expect a further contraction of -2.3% in 2023.
+These forecasts for growth changed when Russia invaded Ukraine in February 2022 (see History and Myth).
+Despite Western sanctions, the Russian economy held up much better than expected in 2022: real GDP contracted by just -2.1%.
+In 2023, the GDP increased by 3.6%, though Russia's economic outlook is challenging.